 Get the kids involved

 Kids love being outdoors and it’s never too early to get them involved in gardening.
 It’s a fantastic way for the whole family to spend some quality time together.
 What better way to spend your time than by lovingly growing veg and teaching your kids exactly where their meals come from?
 Loads of our seeds are easy to grow, making it even more rewarding.
-If the kids still need a bit of encouragement, this kids’ garden tool bag is sure to get them excited for growing!
+If the kids still need a bit of encouragement, our kid’s garden gloves are sure to get them excited for growing!